Love and Logic

 Languages

-Love and Logic does not have materials available in a language other than English.
+Love and Logic has materials available in a language other than English:

 Resources Needed to Run Program